pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 with one application log and many aggregate logs.
 The application log could be used only to notify of the existence of the aggregate logs.
-However the order of the application events after recombining many aggregate logs into a single sequence would be undefined (we can't say jumbled because such events were never placed in a single application sequence).
+However the order of the application events after recombining many aggregate logs into a single sequence would be undefined (can't say jumbled because such events were never placed in a single application sequence).
 If the notifications had timestamps, the aggregate logs could be merged by timestamp.